w3c/webtransport/explainer.md

   // Propose subprotocols to the server
   protocols: ['v2.chat', 'v1.chat'],

-  // Fail the connection if UDP/H3 is not available
+  // Fail the connection if only TCP/H2 is available
   requireUnreliable: true
 });